 The On Being Fellowship creates kinship and cross-pollination between extraordinary leaders within the growing ecosystem of spirituality, community, and social healing.
-The 2017-18 Fellows develop relationships across difference and accompany one another through transitions, challenges, and new opportunities.
+The 2017-18 Fellows are developing relationships across difference and accompanying one another through transitions, challenges, and opportunities.

 Named one of “15 Faith Leaders to Watch” by the Center for American Progress, Rev. Jennifer Bailey is an ordained minister, public theologian, and emerging national leader in the multi-faith movement for justice.
 She is the founding executive director of the Faith Matters Network and a Public Voices Fellow of The OpEd Project.
 Jennifer comes to this work with nearly a decade of experience at nonprofits combatting intergenerational poverty.

 An Ashoka and Nathan Cummings Foundation Fellow, Jennifer earned degrees from Tufts University and Vanderbilt University Divinity School.
 She writes regularly for Sojourners and The Huffington Post.
 Her first book, tentatively titled Confessions of a #Millennial #Minister is currently under contract with Chalice Press.
 Rev. Bailey is an ordained itinerant elder in the African Methodist Episcopal Church.

 Cesar believes that for the first time in human history we have the real opportunity, the tools, and the will to build a world that works for everyone.
 As CEO of StartingBloc, he lives out this belief by supporting leaders of change to build the skills, the alliances, and the strength they will need to bend the arc of history.